 These crafty santa shells take a bit more work and quite a bit spruced up.
 You can find them here on Etsy.

+There are so many cool ways to use natural materials to make ornaments.
 What are your favorite natural materials to make Christmas ornament crafts with?
 Do you have any favorite DIY ornaments from nature that you made growing up?

 Let us know what you and your kids think of these DIY ornaments from nature!